rephillips/kernel_stacks.sh/README.md

-a.) create the script located here: https://github.com/rephillips/kernel_stacks.sh/blob/main/kstacks_all.sh
+a.) in the /tmp directory of your target Splunk instance, create the script located here: https://github.com/rephillips/kernel_stacks.sh/blob/main/kstacks_all.sh

 vi kstacks_all.sh